 SXSW Interactive Festival Session Formats

 SXSW Featured Sessions are a series of noteworthy presentations designed to inspire, enlighten and inform.
-These speakers are some of the most well respected and accomplished thought leaders in their industries, so you won't want to miss the opportunity to benefit from their experience and expertise.
+These hour-long talks feature some of the most well respected and accomplished thought leaders in their industries.

 Solo, Dual and Panel Presentations